ChuckJonas/vscode-apex-pmd/README.md

 If you want to use your own [custom rules](https://pmd.github.io/latest/pmd_userdocs_extending_writing_pmd_rules.html) from a jar file, then the jar file must be on the classpath.
 By default, the PMD folder and the workspace root folder are included in the classpath.
 You can add further folders using the `additionalClassPaths` setting.
 This ["Hello world"](https://github.com/andrewgilbertsagecom/pmd-custom-rule-sample) example is a good starting place for beginners.

+## Troubleshooting

+The plugin creates an own output channel "Apex PMD" in the output view.
+This shows the output of the PMD command that is executed in the background.
+In case of any problem, this output channel might contain the underlying error.
+When reporting an issue, please include any error messages from this output channel.

 ## Developing/Contributing

 ### Setup & Run